omiranda/GUI_environments_documentation/docs/usage.md

 # Step 6

-Once happy with the motion censoring parameters, click here for the Next step: Read frames and motion numbers
+Once happy with the motion censoring parameters, click on "Find timecourses" for the Next step: Read frames and motion numbers

 ![Find timecourses](./usage/find_timecourses.png)